clartaq/cwiki/README.md

 After the build process finishes, you can run the program from the command line with

 ```
-java -jar target\cwiki-0.0.10-SNAPSHOT-standalone.jar
+java -jar target/cwiki-0.0.11-SNAPSHOT-standalone.jar
 ```

 Your version number may be different.

 You can also download one of the pre-built versions in the [download area](https://bitbucket.org/David_Clark/cwiki/downloads/).
+Note that early versions may only work when launched within the directory structure of the project, not from any random directory on you system.

  When running for the very first time, there will be a pause of several seconds as the database containing the initial wiki content is created.
 The program will start a local web server and start up your default web browser to display the initial content of the wiki.